LordOfTheTrees/TreePage/_posts/2025-10-18-quantifying_QB_success_Pt_1.md

 - Outcome variable: Binary contract renewal (Yes/No) (further investigation is planned around APY as a % of salary cap at signing)

 **Statistical Approach:**
-- Ridge regression with L2 regularization⁶ to handle multicollinearity⁷
+- Logistic Ridge regression with L2 regularization⁶ to handle multicollinearity⁷
 - 5-fold cross-validation for hyperparameter optimization
 - 80/20 train/test split for model validation
 - Feature standardization to enable coefficient comparison